labsai/EDDI/README.md

 # E.D.D.I: Prompt & Conversation Management Middleware for Conversational AI APIs

-E.D.D.I (Enhanced Dialog Driven Interface) is an enterprise-certified chatbot middleware that offers advanced prompt and conversation management for Conversational AI APIs, such as ChatGPT.
+E.D.D.I (Enhanced Dialog Driven Interface) is a middleware to connect and manage LLM API bots with advanced prompt and conversation management for APIs such as OpenAI ChatGPT, Facebook Hugging Face, Anthropic Claude, and Google Gemini.

 Developed in Java using Quarkus, it is lean, RESTful, scalable, and cloud-native.
-It comes with Docker support and can be orchestrated with Kubernetes or Openshift.
+It comes as Docker container and can be orchestrated with Kubernetes or Openshift.
+The Docker container has been certified by IBM/Red Hat.

 Latest stable version: 5.2.1